 - 1. Completion of 3rd-semester course (or equivalent) of a foreign language - 2.
-Intro to World Politics or Comparative Politics course Intro to Economic Analysis or Intro Macroeconomics International Economics or Development Economics - 3 courses in your regional area of specialization, including at least one History course. - 4.
+Intro to World Politics or Comparative Politics course - 3.
+Introductory Microeconomics or Introductory Macroeconomics - 4.
+International Economics or Development Economics - 5.
+3 courses in your regional area of specialization, including at least one History course.

 Students combining IAS with an AOC in Political Science, Economics, or History will have already met some of the requirements above and should take additional courses outside of their AOC as substitutes.